Venezuela: Representatives of Maduro and Guaido to meet in Norway | DW | 26.05.2019

 Crisis in Venezuela

 Since January, Venezuela has been caught in a power struggle.
-Guaido declared himself acting president that month in a direct challenge to Maduro's rule.
+Guaido declared himself interim president that month in a direct challenge to Maduro's rule.

 The US immediately recognized Guaido as the legitimate leader of the oil-rich, cash-strapped country.
 Shortly after, Germany and other Western countries also recognized him as Venezuela's leader.
 But Maduro's regime continues to enjoy support from Russia, China and Turkey, among others.